MULTIDISCIPLINARY TEAMS

 Economist, Specialist in the analysis and evaluation of Development Projects

+A graduate of the Centre d’Etudes et de Recherche sur le Développement International, Marie specialises in development economics and project analysis.
+She has thus developed solid skills in management tools and research methodologies applied to development economics issues.
 In Colombia, Marie became involved with an NGO and quickly familiarised herself with the Latin American context.
 She joined Hydroconseil in 2019, where she applies her socio-economic, institutional and statistical expertise to projects aimed at improving access to drinking water and sanitation services.

 Geraldine